pentimento.life

 This picture is exactly how I ended up after losing my house and property.
 There are two kinds of villages in Belize.
 The villages that the expats share and tourism is high, and the villages that Belizeans call home.
 I ended up in the latter.
 I had only 2 days to find something for myself and 6 dogs and cat.
 I was lucky to get it, but it was not livable and took me down very real learning experience.

-Frequently Asked Questions
+Frequently Asked Questions about sanctuary belize

-LLM AI Asked and Answered
+AI | Asked and Answered

 Their sales pitch was highly deceptive and targeted retirees and small business owners.
 They used slick marketing materials, including television ads on channels like Fox News and Bloomberg, and telemarketing calls to lure in potential buyers.
 The key false promises included: